pratyuxxhh/3-PATTI/README.md

 ![3 patti table ](https://github.com/user-attachments/assets/0fb585ee-4199-4287-aec8-e010dce5a6ed)
 <br>

-Clearly , you and your opponent has three cards , you can take your descisions and bet fake money as much as you can .
+Clearly , you and your opponent has three cards , you can make your descisions and bet fake money as much as you can .

 PLEASE DO ENJOY 😊